SonjaZehetmayer/shortcut/README.md

-Currently only running on R for Linux
+Currently only for R - Linux